Step One: Tell

 (Observe the group applause/validation after each person share, and regular “Nice!”, “Well done!”, “Excellent!” positive reinforcements.)

-Icebreakers are great, but they also take time and that’s why they are optional.
+Icebreakers are great, but they also take time, so they are optional.
 Whether you use them or not depends on what you want to achieve because you can’t do everything.
 This will become more obvious to you as you gain more experience.

 3. Self-assessment 1-10: Invite all to self-assess themselves on how they feel right here and now on a scale from 1 (very bad) to 10 (very good).
 Justify that by saying that you will conclude your program with the exact same exercise so that it’s easier to quantify the impact of what we are going to do together.
 (It’s a beautiful lead into a group sharing at the end.)